devon-wolf/resume-template/index.md

 ---
 layout: base.njk
-title: Your Name | Resume
+title: Your Name | Resume # not relevant if only printing to PDF; this is the title of the browser tab
 name: Your Name

 contactDetails:
+  # include any means of contact you like
   - url: mailto:youremail@example.com
     text: youremail@example.com
   - url: tel:+12345678912